Get Away from It All: 8 Relaxing Things to Do in Hawaii

 3. Yoga

 Yoga fanatics will find their place in Hawaii.
 You can sign up for daytime retreats on one of the islands or have a solo yoga session at your vacation home.
-If you don’t practice at home, your time in Hawaii can be the perfect time to start this healthy activity that is both athletic and balancing.
-Schedule time to explore if yoga is for you.
+If you don't practice at home, your time in Hawaii can be the perfect time to start this healthy activity that is both athletic and balanced—schedule time to explore if yoga is for you.

-Kapiolani Park OahuKapiolani Park, Oahu
+A view of Kapiolani Park and Diamond Head near Waikiki Beach on OahuKapiolani Park, Oahu

 4. Meditation

-When it comes to clearing your mind and finding some inner peace, meditation is the perfect way to get centered and feed some positive energy back into your soul; Hawaii is the perfect place to do it!
+When it comes to clearing your mind and finding some inner peace, meditation is the perfect way to get centered and feed some positive energy back into your soul; Hawaii is the ideal place to do it!

 If you're a beginner, consider joining a guided meditation at a location such as the Mu Ryang Sa Buddhist Temple on Oahu, which offers both yoga and meditation.
 The temple is a beautiful place of serenity, and they offer a free guided meditation every Saturday afternoon.
 Be sure to check their website for details.